News & Events > Juliana Mensah wins inaugural NorthBound Book Award

 June 28, 2019

-Gateshead-based writer and human rights organiser Juliana Mensah has won the inaugural NorthBound Book Award as part of the 2019 Northern Writers’ Awards for her debut novel, Castles from Cobwebs.
+Gateshead-based writer and researcher Juliana Mensah has won the inaugural NorthBound Book Award as part of the 2019 Northern Writers’ Awards for her debut novel, Castles from Cobwebs.
 The prize was awarded on 26 June at a ceremony at The Great Hall of Northumbria University in Newcastle.

 The NorthBound Book Award was created in 2019 to celebrate the richness of writing from the North of England and the innovative spirit of independent publishing.
 It is sponsored by the University of Central Lancashire and produced by New Writing North.
 Juliana wins £5,000 plus publication with Saraband.